Thomas Edward Brown: Life

 Brown left the Isle soon afterward, c.
-1857, to accept the position of headmaster of The Crypt School, in Gloucester, where a commission had, through the hiring and other efforts, been attempting to revive the school.
-Brown was viewed as brilliant and academically distinguished; while his tenure at the school was relatively brief (c.
-1857–1863)—he reportedly found the burden of administration at the school intolerable—he made a profound impact in this period, including on William Ernest Henley with whom he overlapped from 1861 to 1863.
-Years later, after becoming a successful published poet (e.g., of Invictus and other works), Henley would recall Headmaster Brown as a "revelation" and "a man of genius ... the first I'd ever seen", and would eulogise his passing as one "singularly kind … at a moment … I needed kindness even more than I needed encouragement."
+1857, to accept the job of headmaster of The Crypt School, in Gloucester, where a commission had, through the hiring and other efforts, been attempting to revive the school.
+Brown was considered distinguished academically; while his tenure at the school was relatively brief (c.
+1857–1863)—he reportedly found the burden of administration at the school intolerable—he had great influence during this period, including on William Ernest Henley with whom he overlapped from 1861 to 1863.
+Years later, after becoming a successful published poet (e.g., of Invictus and other works), Henley would recall Headmaster Brown as a "revelation" and "a man of genius ... the first I'd ever seen", and would eulogise him as one "singularly kind … at a moment … I needed kindness even more than I needed encouragement."